IlyaGrebnov/libcubwt/README.md

-﻿# libcubwt
+# libcubwt

-The libcubwt is a library for fast (see [Benchmarks](#benchmarks) below) GPU-based Burrows-Wheeler transform construction on the CUDA platform using prefix doubling + Skew/DC3 approach as described in the following papers:
+The libcubwt is a library for fast (see [Benchmarks](#benchmarks) below) GPU-based Burrows-Wheeler transform construction and inversion on the CUDA platform using prefix doubling + Skew/DC3 approach as described in the following papers:
 * Vitaly Osipov, *Parallel Suffix Array Construction for Shared Memory Architectures*, 2012
 * Leyuan Wang, Sean Baxter, and John D. Owens *Fast Parallel Suffix Array on the GPU*, 2015
 * Florian Büren, Daniel Jünger, Robin Kobus, Christian Hundt, Bertil Schmidt *Suffix Array Construction on Multi-GPU Systems*, 2019

-Copyright (c) 2022-2023 Ilya Grebnov <ilya.grebnov@gmail.com>
+Copyright (c) 2022-2024 Ilya Grebnov <ilya.grebnov@gmail.com>

 ## Introduction
 The libcubwt provides simple API to construct Burrows-Wheeler transform from a given string over constant-size alphabet using 20.5n bytes of GPU memory.